Skip to main content

 The Top of the World book cover on blue background

-It's not a secret that I'll nearly drop everything in order to read the next Elizabeth Camden book, whether it's historical or contemporary fiction now.
+It's not a secret that I'll drop nearly everything in order to read the next Elizabeth Camden book, whether it's historical or contemporary fiction now.

 I love that no matter the era, I can expect a deeply intriguing storyline with fascinating details pulled from history and characters who pop off the pages.
 This next book in the Far and Away series, The Top of the World, delivers exactly that.
-With war secrets, complicated family histories, and a military base literally stationed at the top of the world, this book will make you feel the chill of the Arctic north while experiencing the most heartwarming romance.

 Book Synopsis